 [+] How is the Inspector General selected and who does the Inspector General report to?

-The NRO Inspector General is appointed by the NRO Director and is accountable to the NRO Director for the execution of the OIG mission.
+The NRO Inspector General is appointed by the President and confirmed by the Senate.

 [+] How does the Inspector General keep the Director of National Intelligence, Department of Defense, and Congress up-to-date on findings?